 As we approach the start of the 2023-24 season, Sampson is very busy sorting out the fixtures, which will appear here within the next few days.
 If you’re interested in playing for us in any of the London, Thames Valley or Surrey Leagues, or, better still, interested in captaining a team, do get in touch.

 Our membership form for the 2023-24 season is now available for download here.

 We’re running a blitz tournament on Tuesday 19 September.
 It’s not too late to sign up: further details here.

-Our revived lichess arena blitz tournaments on Wednesdays are proving popular so we’ll be continuing them in future.
+Our revived lichess arena tournaments on Wednesdays are proving popular.
+We’re now back again this month after a summer break.
 To join our lichess group sign up for lichess if you haven’t already done so and then visit lichess.org/team/rtcc.
 It’s all totally free, so you have nothing to lose!
-If you’d prefer some sessions with either a slower (rapid) or faster (bullet) time limit do let us know.

-Richard’s new book, Chess for Schools, has just been published.
+Richard’s book Chess for Schools was published last August and has just been shortlisted for the English Chess Federation Book of the Year award.
 You can find out more here.
 Richard is always happy to talk to parents and teachers about any aspect of junior chess.
-You can also read the second part of a history of Richmond Junior Chess Club 1975-2006 here.

 Richard’s latest book review, of Irrational Chess by Cyrus Lakdawala has recently been published here.